Lenggries: History

 The town was established before 1257.
 For many years, Lenggries was the only settlement on the "long Gries" ruled by the Barons of Hörwarth from the Hofmark castle, the Hohenburg.
 In 1705, the first resistance against the Austrians was organized in Lenggries.
 This later led to the killing of many peasants in a battle known as Sendling's Night of Murder.
 From 1808 to 1818, edicts from the Bavarian municipality formed Lenggries into a politically independent municipality.
 In 1924, Lenggries was connected to the railroad (known today as the Bayerische Oberlandbahn), and tourism first became important to Lenggries' economy.
 From 1935 until 1939, Gebirgsjäger (mountain infantry) were stationed in Lenggries.

 Economy

-The economy of Lenggries is mostly dependent on tourism, primarily focused on hiking and with emphasis on the forests of the area.
+The economy is mostly dependent on tourism, primarily focused on hiking and with emphasis on the forests of the area.

 Transport

 The town is the terminus (terminal) of the Munich — Lenggries railway (Green line) operated by Bayerische Oberlandbahn (BOB).